jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=logging/periodic-rotating-file-handler=<periodic-rotating-file-handler name>:read-attribute(name=filter)`

 ## syntax of the operation to get the `logging` `periodic-rotating-file-handler` `filter-spec`
-a filter expression value to define a filter. example for a filter that does not match a pattern: ((`notmatchjbas`.*)) get the `logging` `periodic-rotating-file-handler` `filter-spec` attribute.
+a filter expression value to define a filter. example for a filter that does not match a pattern: `not(match("jbas`.*")) get the `logging` `periodic-rotating-file-handler` `filter-spec` attribute.
 `/subsystem=logging/periodic-rotating-file-handler=<periodic-rotating-file-handler name>:read-attribute(name=filter-spec)`